Pikmin 4 coming soon with custom characters, 'pupmin' companion - and free demo

-It's been 20 years since we saw a new game in the Pikmin franchise (not including 2020's enhanced deluxe version of Pikmin 3 for the Nintendo Switch, of course), but now a brand-new entry in the cutesy strategy series is almost upon us.
+After a gap of two decades without a fresh addition to the Pikmin franchise (excluding the 2020 upgraded deluxe version of Pikmin 3 for the Nintendo Switch), fans are eagerly anticipating the imminent arrival of a brand-new instalment in the adorable strategy series.

-Created by Shigeru Miyamoto, the renowned game designer at Nintendo, the series debuted in 2001 with the release of the first game, simply titled Pikmin, for the Nintendo GameCube console, and has since become a beloved and well-known franchise with several sequels.
+Crreated by Shigeru Miyamoto, the esteemed game designer at Nintendo, the series made its debut in 2001 when the first game, aptly named Pikmin, was released for the Nintendo GameCube.
+Since then, it has gained a devoted following and established itself as a beloved and widely recognized franchise, spawning numerous sequels.

 Advertisement